Your Exclusive Source: Accurate, Economical Data on All Real Property and Title Insurance Matters in the Commonwealth of The Bahamas.

 To make the title search process more efficient, IDM poured hours into combing through the Registry’s microfilmed documents and extracting and indexing the essential information.
-This information is entered into a database that is easily searchable, making IDM the only digital source for real estate information for the Commonwealth of The Bahamas.
+This information goes into a database that is easily searchable, making IDM the only digital source for real estate information in the Commonwealth of The Bahamas.
 To ensure our databases stay up to date and accurate, we continue to peruse every piece of information made available by the Registry of Records.

 In short, IDM makes conducting a Bahamian title search feasible for individuals and businesses and, in turn, gives peace of mind to homeowners, lenders, and developers across the Commonwealth.

-IDM offers subscriptions to our Enhanced Search database, which allows attorneys, Realtors, and other professionals to search our database whenever necessary.
+IDM offers individual title searches or database subscriptions.
+Our subscriptions allow attorneys, Realtors, and other professionals to search our database whenever necessary.

 The Bahamian system is based upon pre-1925 English Law.
 While there is a Registry of Records overseen by the Registrar General who is responsible for providing public notice of matters lodged in the Registry, there is no “registered title” in the same sense as in the U.K., Australia, parts of Canada and other jurisdictions with registered title.
 It is a deeds-based system in which it is the responsibility of the owner to prove his title to prospective purchasers and the responsibility of such purchasers (or lenders) to investigate the title and assure themselves of its validity and priority over possible competing claims.
 The rule is caveat emptor (buyer beware) – titles are not guaranteed by the government.